-(Sample -- Willing Seller Letter) Date: To: Urban Greening Grant Program c/o California Natural Resources Agency From: Name(s) of Legal Owner (Trust, etc.) Address of Legal Owner(s) Re: Parcel number(s): County: Property Address: To Whom It May Concern: This letter is provided to confirm that (name of owner, trust, etc.), owner of the above referenced property, is a willing participant in the proposed real property transaction.
-Should grant funds be awarded to the grant applicant (name of grant applicant), then (name of owner, trust, etc.), as Seller, is willing to enter into negotiations for the sale of the real property for a purchase price not to exceed fair market value.
-Acknowledged:
+(Sample Willing Seller Letter) Date: То: Urban Greening Grant Program c/o California Natural Resources Agency From: Name(s) of Legal Owner ( Trust, etc. ) Address of Legal Owner(s) Re: Parcel number(s): County: Property Address: To Whom It M flay Concern: referenced profunds be awaretc.), as Selle provided to confirm that ( name of owner(s), trust, etc. ), owner of the above operty, is a willing participant in the proposed real property transaction.
+Should grant rded to the grant applicant ( name of grant applicant ), then ( name of owner(s), trust, or, is willing to enter into negotiations for the sale of the real property for a purchase exceed fair market value.
+Acknowledge d: Signature of la and owner (trustee, etc.) Date signed

-Date signed

-Signature of land owner (trustee, etc.)

-APPENDIX L - PROPERTY DATA SHEET
+APPENDIX M - PROPERTY DATA SHEET